 - Apply for and pass the Utah Journeyman Electrician Exam with a minimum score of 75%

-Downloads: Apprentice Information
+Downloads: Information for Apprentice Electrician

 To increase the opportunity for success in Bridgerland Technical College Apprentice Electrician program, students must take Bridgerland Technical College’s assessment test prior to enrolling in the program.
 This is a WorkKeys Assessment: Applied Math (4), Graphic Literacy (4), Workplace Documents (4).
 Schedule an appointment here or call (435) 750-3188.
 Need a review?
 Enroll directly in Academic Learning.